NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 ###  Create your server on the Latitude.sh dashboard

-You Latitude.sh account has been verified, now we are ready to configure and deploy your bare metal server!
+Your Latitude.sh account has been verified, and now we are ready to configure and deploy your bare metal server!
 Click on `Servers` in the sidebar and the `Create server` button:

   <img src="https://i.imgur.com/iO960s4.png"  width="600">